RoboEpics/packman/README.md

 Note: The official GCC compiler with the latest patch version of 10 is used to build the code.

 The output of the build phase will be an executable file with the path `./bin/out` which will be used to run your code.

+### Other

+If none of the above buildpacks accept the code, The [Python](#python) buildpack will be used as the default/fallback buildpack.

 ## Contributions